pnkfelix/pnkfx-blog/source/_drafts/2015-12-31-gc-and-rust-part-2-roots-of-the-problem.markdown

 "unambiguously classified" only if such assurance is established.

-Often the ability to classify a root unambiguously is derived from static types, runtime type: information, and global system invariants.
+Often the ability to classify a root unambiguously is derived from static types, runtime type information, and global system invariants.

-Where the roots might reside influences the design space for unambiguous classification here quite a bit.
+Where the roots might reside influences the design space for unambiguous classification quite a bit.
-For example, if all roots are fields in heap-allocated objects, then the allocator might embed a type-tag in the header of such an object, or segregate objects into disjoint regions of memory based on that type:.
+For example, if all roots are members of heap-allocated objects, then the allocator might embed a type-tag in the header of such an object, or segregate objects into disjoint regions of memory based on that type.

 Therefore, we will explore the question of where roots reside next.